darthgera123/Caption-Me/README.md

 # Caption-Me
  Self Learning project - Image Captioning with Pytorch Here Im listing some resources for now.
-Code will come soon as well
+Explanation given in the notebook itself.
+Use [this link]( )to get the dataset.
+Was trained on NVIDIA P100
 ## Resources
 + https://towardsdatascience.com/automatic-image-captioning-with-cnn-rnn-aae3cd442d83
 + https://medium.com/@stepanulyanin/captioning-images-with-pytorch-bc592e5fd1a3